logpacker/go-questions/README.md

 A: b

 ---3/3.txt---
-Q: Short declaration ":=" can be used for defining global variables, isn't it?
+Q: Can short declaration ":=" be used for defining global variables?

 a.
 Yes
 b.
 No